||Domestic & Industrial Efficiency|

 September 2011: Natural fertilisation with dust may have triggered glaciation: http://www.enn.com/climate/article/43192

 The term geo-engineering has been used to cover rather a wide range of proposals.

 - increase reflectivity ('albedo') in urban areas

 Most proposals relate to rooves.
 In some places, this can pay for itself in reduced air-conditioning costs.
 However, the same savings might be made more cheaply with insulation, so an incentive is needed to encourage the whitening of rooves.

-These last four are better described as carbon drawdown.
+These last five are better described as carbon drawdown.